Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 The bamboo cover is naturally antimicrobial and moisture-wicking, although it’s not as cooling as Tencel.
 Brooklyn Bedding designed the cover to be removable so that you can add or remove foam filling and easily machine wash the pillow.

-What we liked: It’s hard not to love the price tag on this pillow.
+What makes it special?
+It’s hard not to love the price tag on this pillow.
 For less than half what you’d pay for a competing model, it offers adjustable firmness, a machine-washable cover, and a 30-night sleep trial.

-What could be better: The latex and foam filling won’t be a hit with everyone.
+What cons did we find?
+The latex and foam filling won’t be a hit with everyone.
 Even after adjusting the firmness, the pillow can feel overly springy and firm.

 This unique pillow from Layla Sleep is filled with a mix of kapok fibers and shredded memory foam.
 Kapok fibers are a natural material that’s softer than cotton or wool, so the pillow can sink a lot when you lay down on it.